-- Professional advertising of alcohol (e.g., Coors or Budweiser sponsorships, etc.) on campus is banned. - Marketing materials for events, including print and social media outreach, may not have alcohol as their main focus, nor may alcohol be the main focus of the event/activity.
-Advertising must focus on the event, not the alcohol, and should not encourage immoderate, irresponsible, or unsafe activities.
-Phrases such as "Beverages Available" and "Positive ID Required" are acceptable, while phrases such as "Get Wrecked" and "Beer Bash" are not.
-Advertising may not offer free alcohol, provide information regarding the type or brand of alcohol to be served, or include phrases such as "All You Can Drink." - G. Policy development and enforcement practices help to regulate moderate and responsible alcohol use. - Alcohol use is prohibited during normal College business hours, and is allowed, if consumed responsibly, Monday-Friday from 5:00 PM-midnight (1:00 AM on Friday) and from noon-1:00 AM on Saturday and noon-1:00 AM on Sunday.
-Although these times are designated, students are expected to uphold their community standards at all times and should be attentive to courteous behavior and the impact of noise on those around them even when not during quiet hours. - Informal activities that include alcohol may be allowed without registration if the student's guests can fit safely in the student's room, half-suite or apartment or the outdoor area in the immediate vicinity of the person's residential space.
+Alcohol use is prohibited during normal College business hours, and is allowed, if consumed responsibly, Monday-Friday from 5:00 PM-midnight (1:00 AM on Friday) and from noon-1:00 AM on Saturday and noon-midnight on Sunday.
+Although these times are designated, students are expected to uphold their community standards at all times and should be attentive to courteous behavior and the impact of noise on those around them even when not during quiet hours.

+- Informal activities that include alcohol may be allowed without registration if the student's guests can fit safely in the student's room, half-suite or apartment or the outdoor area in the immediate vicinity of the person's residential space.
 If high-risk activity is observed, such as shots of hard alcohol, the event will be shut down. - When activities with alcohol include gatherings that exceed the number that could fit safely in a student's room, half-suite or apartment, students must pre-register those events using a simple online system. - Students who register events need to attend a meeting with the Student Activities Office to fully understand the expectations of them as an Event Host, and to address issues of security, access control, or special facility needs. - Students who host registered events at which alcohol is available, must also make available, non-alcoholic beverages as well as food. - Students who drink should be able to reason soundly, make coherent judgments, and ensure physical safety at all times.
 Respect for and cooperation with Resident Assistants, Dean of Students staff, and Public and Campus Safety Officers is paramount.
 Students must carry school identification at all times, and present their ID to school officials, including Resident Assistants, staff, and Safety Officers upon request. - Students in violation of campus AOD policies are subject to interventions and consequences.
 When excessive forms of self- or other-destructive behaviors occur, the AOD Program supports a calibrated response. - Students are expected to hold each other accountable for conduct that falls outside the expectations of moderate and responsible behavior.
 When peer-to-peer intervention is ineffective, the College will take action. - When the College intervenes, such action will be responsive to the context of the students' behavior.
 Factors include the type of policy violation, the degree of harm, repetitive behavior, and egregious intent.
 Responses range from counseling and conversation with school officials to suspension or dismissal. - CMC has a Medical Amnesty/Good Samaritan Policy to encourage students to seek assistance when safety and health concerns arise from a student's excessive drinking or drug use without the fear of College disciplinary action.
 Although such students do not face conduct sanctions for their alcohol or drug policy violation, they will still be held accountable for any resultant harms, for example, property damage or harm to others.
-They will also participate in educational sanctions to deepen their understanding of the harms and risk of high-risk behaviors.

-Students found in violation of the alcohol policy or event guidelines may face conduct sanctions.
+They will also participate in educational sanctions to deepen their understanding of the harms and risk of high-risk behaviors. - Students found in violation of the alcohol policy or event guidelines may face conduct sanctions.
 A first-time violation often results in a health-referral.
 Subsequent violations more often result in sanctions such as formal warning, conduct probation, suspension from co-curricular involvements, suspension from the College, or permanent dismissal from the College.